A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Experimental Design

 \subsection{Sample size allocation given fixed computational budget}

-Consider next step (ii), the allocation of sample sizes $n_t$ given a fixed computational budget $C$.
-Let $C_t$ denote the computational cost of performing a \textit{single} run at simulation node $t \in V$, and let $n_t$ be the allocated sample size at node $t \in V$.
-The budget constraint can then be written as $\sum_{t \in V} C_t n_t \leq C$.
+Consider next step (ii), the allocation of sample sizes $n_t$ given a fixed budget $C$.
+Let $C_t$ be the cost of performing a \textit{single} run at simulation node $t \in V$, and let $n_t$ be the allocated sample size at node $t$.
+The budget constraint can thus be written as $\sum_{t \in V} C_t n_t \leq C$.

 We now derive a design criterion to minimize under this constraint for the sample sizes $n_1, \cdots, n_T$.
 This follows from the proposition below (adapted from \citealp{wu1993local}), which provides an upper bound on prediction error from the GMGP model.
 In what follows, we denote the response surface at source nodes by $\delta_t(\bs{x})$, $t\in V_S$.